A Beginner’s Guide to Using the Mexico City Metro

 But how much money should I top up?
 Well, I would say that if you’re hopping around the various sights and know you’re going to use the metro at least a few times, budget enough for four journeys per day (20 pesos).
 There is an upper top-up limit though, which I think currently stands at 120 pesos, so do keep that in mind.

 From an external perspective, public transportation in Mexico, and especially Mexico City’s metro, is incredibly cheap.
 Each ticket, whether paper or pre-pay card, costs just 5 pesos per journey.
 Yes, you read that right, it doesn’t matter if you’re going one stop or twenty, you’ll only have to pay 5 pesos per metro trip.
 This includes changing lines at the main stations.
 (An interesting point to note, though, is that while the price seems miniscule from an external perspective, public transportation in Mexico City is actually one of the most expensive systems in the world, once you take into account the average wage of the population of Mexico City.)

 USING YOUR TICKET/ PRE-PAY CARD

 To get past the barriers in the metro station, you need to either insert your paper ticket into the barrier (it will be sucked in and you won’t get it back), or tap your pre-pay card on the indicated swipe zone.
-You can easily do this through a purse or wallet, so there’s no need to faff around getting it out.
+You can easily do this through a purse or wallet, so there’s no need to faff around getting it out, and more than one person can use the same card–just pop through and pass it back to the next person!
 The display (unless broken) will show you how much credit you have left on the card and if you’re having trouble, there are always police officers at the barriers who can help you out.